by Nandor Szotak December 9th 2018

 After 15-20 minutes we found this old trail which eventually lead us to the boardwalk.

-Last time I was here was rainy, cloudy, so I was hoping that this time I will be able to have a view from the top.
+The last time I was here was rainy and cloudy, so I was hoping that this time I will be able to have a view from the top.

-Well, after walking another 10 minutes out from the bog and arrived to Ka'ala road and the radar station, weather got even worst..no view.
+Well, after walking another 10 minutes out from the bog and arriving at Ka'ala road and the radar station, the weather got even worst..no view.

-After 6 hours of hiking we reached top of Mt Ka'ala, but because windy, cold weather and no views we decided to hike down without even taking a break.
+After 6 hours of hiking, we reached the top of Mt Ka'ala, but because of windy, cold weather and no views we decided to hike down without even taking a break.

 Meantime Krista and her team told us that they are doing pretty good finishing their hike, so we can meet after for some snacks and to talk story.